This post may contain affiliate links.

 Next, paint a flood coat onto your wood square.
 The color you choose will ultimately create the frame of your wood block art, so keep that in mind.

-As far as what type of paint to use, go with whatever you have on hand.
-I like using matte interior latex paint in general, but I used acrylics for the artwork itself so I could mix the exact color I had in mind.
+As for the type of paint to use, opt for whatever you have on hand.
+I generally prefer using matte interior latex paint, but I opted for acrylic paint for the artwork itself, allowing me to mix the exact color I had in mind.

 Step 3: Tape the frame edge

 Mark the edge of your frame with a pencil, then mask with the painter’s tape.
-The width of your frame is a personal preference so do what you like best, but to get the look here tape an inch in from the edges all the way around.
+The width of your frame is a personal preference, so do what you like best.
+However, to achieve the look here, tape an inch in from the edges all the way around.

 Step 4: Paint the artboard